 According to research carried out by Harvard Medical School, the severity of a headache and how frequently it occurs, is linked to exposure to lead, carbon monoxide, nitrogen dioxide, particulate matter and sulfur dioxide.
 That’s a noxious mix of chemicals we’re exposed to on a regular basis.
 It’s no wonder some people suffer from headaches that are so severe, they have to be hospitalized.

 So what can you do to improve your health and protect yourself from pollutants in the air?
 It’s simple, when outdoor air quality is bad, stay inside with your windows and doors shut.
-Use a high grade HEPA air cleaner to keep the air indoors as clean as it can be.
+Use a high grade Certified HEPA Material air cleaner to keep the air indoors as clean as it can be.
 From the everyday pollutants such as dust and pollen to the more severe chemicals and gases, our range of air cleaners will remove all airborne contaminants.
-Visit our products page to find the right HEPA air cleaner for you.
+Visit our products page to find the right Certified HEPA Material air cleaner for you.

 Latest Stories